Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 $117.5 million settlement for workers who were burned in an industrial accident.

-Burn injuries are some of the most serious results of accidents that can happen.
+Houston is home to numerous industrial plants, oil refineries, and chemical processing facilities, making it one of the most high-risk cities for burn injuries in the United States.
 Whether in everyday life or at work, people can face a wide range of risks that might lead to burns.
-These can come from unexpected car fires, the complexities of working in industries like manufacturing or oil, and many other dangerous situations.
-Understanding the variety of ways people can get burned highlights the importance of being cautious and aware of potential dangers.
+These can come from unexpected fires at work, the complexities of working in industries like manufacturing or oil, and many other dangerous situations.

 Industrial Accidents: Working with heated metals and exposed electricity can often lead to burns.